CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 ### Level Difficulty

 This game is not meant to be difficult to play or win.
 It is a demonstration of what can be done.
-However, the last 3 levels will have more Challengers and harder bosses.
-Harder.
+However, the last 3 levels will have more Challengers and more difficult bosses.
+More difficult.
 Not ridiculous.

 ### Options